davidfoord1/rstudiovim/README.md

 to execute R code at the start of every R session, we can ensure that these bindings are always active.

-Alternatively execute individual commands like:
+Alternatively execute individual commands with a string like:

 ```r
 rsvim_exec("help")
 ```

-## Example
+## Example 🔍

+Here's a couple of things you might want configured:

-Say you want to have a way to go from insert mode to normal mode using home-row keys.
-You can achieve this by executing something like `:imap jk <Esc>` from normal mode in the source editor.
-Here are the steps to have the setting apply every time you are editing in RStudio:
+1. Going from insert mode to normal mode with `Esc` or `Ctrl+[` might feel like too much movement for a common action.
+It can be nice to have an option to do so using home-row keys.
+You can achieve this with something like `:imap jk <Esc>` from normal mode in the source editor.

+2. When you yank text (e.g. `yiw`) and then select other text and paste over it (e.g. `viwp`), the replaced text will be the next thing you paste.
+So you might want to have a shortcut for pasting while keeping yanked text like `:map
+\p pgvy`.

+Again, these mappings only persist while you have RStudio open, so here are the steps to have these settings apply every time you are editing in RStudio:

 **Create a file containing the commands.**